vineetjaiss/PrakritiGPT/README.md

 # PrakritiGPT
-A Chatbot for your ayurvedic help...
+A Chatbot for your phenotype...

 ## Table of Contents